HugoPhibbs/QuizProject/ProjectStructure.md

 - Buttons to RENAME  or DELETE a deck
 - Shows all the flash cards in a deck in a JTable.
 One Column for front and another column for back.
 - Select a flash card, you have the option to EDIT it by pressing another button.
 This creates a new EditFlashCardScreen.
 - Button to ADD a flash card to the deck.
 Creates a new instance of EditFlashCardScreen, with it's flashCard attribute being an empty FlashCard object.
 Once the FlashCardScreen is open, editDeckScreen is hidden.
+Another button to DELETE a FlashCard from a deck
 - Press close to collapse screen and go back to the main screen.

 #### EditFlashCardScreen